HimanshuTheWizard/BareMetal_Embedded_Scratch/README.md

-# STM32_BareMetal_Project
+# STM32_Baremetal_LED_Blink_Scheduling
-Embedded project for blinking LEDs by scheduling parallel thread.
-In this project, I created all the files such as makefile, linker file from scratch.
+Embedded project for blinking LEDs by scheduling parallel threads.
+The project has been created from scratch which includes writing linker script, startup file, makefile etc.